We love working in partnership with local primary and secondary schools, both online and in person!

 Hannah, Sammy and Justin are lost in a world with no boundaries.
 Somebody is watching them.
 Who is he?
 What does he want?
 And is their past really as buried as they thought?

 The 40 minute film has been developed with teachers, young people and community safety officers across Oxfordshire and covers topics as diverse as cyberbullying, oversharing and personal security.
-It sees CTC returning to what they do best: creating educational theatre that doesn’t patronise its audience but sparks debate, entertains and moves in equal measure.
+It sees CTC returning to what they do best: creating drama that doesn’t patronise its audience but sparks debate, entertains and moves in equal measure.